Colorado National Guard Performing Flyovers On 4th Of July

 - Westminster – 11:29 a.m.

 All times and locations are approximate.
-Weather and visibility can impact the flyover schedule, or force it to be canceled.MORE NEWS: Colorado Renaissance Festival Returns With New Attractions, Renewed Spirit
+Weather and visibility can impact the flyover schedule, or force it to be canceled.MORE NEWS: 'How Can You Do That To A Senior Citizen?'
+Thieves Make Away With Woman's Car On Colorado's Eastern Plains

 “The flyovers showcase the investment in the readiness and modernization of our force,” officials stated.
 “Flyovers are conducted at no additional cost to the taxpayer and serve as training for our pilots.”